 But true tailoring goes deeper.
 Adjust every part of the demo to match their specific problems and goals.
 Use industry-specific terminology and create use cases that reflect their day-to-day operations.
 If you’re demonstrating software, use data sets and examples that mirror their actual business.
 This level of personalization shows you’ve invested time to understand their unique situation and proves that you aren’t just reciting a script.
 It makes the value of your solution tangible and undeniable.

-Rehearse Your Delivery and Timing
+Nail Your Delivery and Timing with Practice

 You wouldn't run a marathon without training, and you shouldn't deliver a high-stakes demo without rehearsing.
 Some experts suggest spending up to 10 hours preparing for a one-hour demo.
 This isn't about memorizing a script, which can make you sound robotic.
 It's about internalizing the narrative, smoothing out transitions, and building the muscle memory to deliver a seamless presentation.